-The studies involving human participants were reviewed and approved by the Ethics Committee of the Health Research and Development Agency, Ministry of Health of Indonesia Number LB.
+Ethical approval for the research was obtained from the ethics committee of the Health Research and Development Agency, Ministry of Health of Indonesia Number LB.
 02.01./1/KE.091/2021 and informed consent from the respondents.
 The patients/participants provided their written informed consent to participate in this study.